strawtype/dash-sunpower/README.md

 1. **Install Required HACS Integrations** (see Required Integrations above).

-2. **Ensure InfluxDB is Running & Collecting Data**
-   - This setup relies on InfluxDB v1.xx to store SunPower production data.
-Skip this step if already setup.
+2. **Ensure InfluxDB is Running & Collecting Data** (This setup relies on InfluxDB v1.xx to store SunPower production data.
+See **Optional**.)
-   - Install the InfluxDB Home Assistant add-on here: [Install InfluxDB](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_influxdb&repository_url=https%3A%2F%2Fgithub.com%2Fhassio-addons%2Frepository)
-   - If setting up InfluxDB for the first time, historical data starts from now onward.
+  - Install the InfluxDB Home Assistant add-on here: [Install InfluxDB](https://my.home-assistant.io/redirect/supervisor_addon/?addon=a0d7b954_influxdb&repository_url=https%3A%2F%2Fgithub.com%2Fhassio-addons%2Frepository).
+If setting up InfluxDB for the first time, historical data starts from now onward.
-   - After installing, create at least 1 new user with **read/write** access to the "homeassistant" database. (e.g., `homeassistant`).
+  - Create at least 1 new user with **read/write** access to the "homeassistant" database. (e.g., `homeassistant`).
-   - See the included configuration.yaml for an example **INFLUXBD** configuration.
+  - See the included **configuration.yaml** for a sample **INFLUXBD** configuration.
 Add to it your own configuration.yaml
-     - You can save the credentials in secrets.yaml as
+     - Save the credentials in secrets.yaml as
      ```
      influxdb_user: homeassistant
-     influxdb_pass: password
+     influxdb_pass: yourpassword
      ```
   - Restart Home Assistant
-   - **Optionally** create a new user with **read-only** access to the homeassistant database for the query_panels.sh script.  (e.g., `powermonitor`)
+  - **Optional:** create a new user with **read-only** access to the homeassistant database for the query_panels.sh script.  (e.g., `powermonitor`)

 3. **Set up `query_panels.sh`**
    - Place the script in your Home Assistant config folder (e.g., `/config/scripts/query_panels.sh`).